Kounu: Love and marriage proposal

 Kounu met Koupalu for the first time when she was searching for cotton plants in the western slopes of Mount Koubru.
 The two fell in love at first sight.
 Kounu asked Koupalu to bring her all kinds of fruit for the marriage proposal.
 She said she would not agree to marry him if he failed to do so.
 So, on a Saturday, Koupalu had a meeting with all the gods and goddesses of hills and plains.
 They all prepared for fruits of all sorts.
 They planned to proceed to the marriage proposal on the next day, Sunday.

 On the next day's before sunrise, goddesses brought the fruits to Kounu's place.
 Male gods also came with Koupalu to the place.
-The gods found two fruits missing, heikru (Indian gooseberry, Phyllanthus emblica) and Heining.
+The gods found two fruits missing, heikru (Indian gooseberry and heining.
 Then, Kounu rejected the marriage proposal.
 At this, Koupalu told her that she would have a daughter because she had gotten pregnant the last time they had met.
 Then the other male gods got angry because of Kounu's excessively reserved marriage proposal conditions while she was already conceived.
 They put a curse on Kounu's baby, saying she would be born on a stone slab on the baby's next incarnation.
 The goddesses were about to curse the baby to be turned into flower during birth, but they didn't as Kounu had been punished enough.
 Feeling embarrassed, Kounu also cursed that all the gifts to be turned into stones on the very sunrise.
 Soon, as the sun rose up, all the gifts turned into stones.

-Birth of Leisna - Cursed baby's very birth
+Birth of Leisna

-Kounu gave birth to a daughter named "Leisna" (Laisna, Leisana, Laisana).
+Kounu gave birth to a daughter named Leisna.
 When her daughter grew up, she asked Kounu about her father and Kounu told her.
 Leisna asked to go to her father's place to meet him.
 Kounu let her go.
 On her way, Leisna met Pakhangba.
-They became lovers.
-Later, they married.
+They became lovers, and later, they married.
 Since Leisna was a mortal, she died when her time of death came.